*This article was updated in August 2021.*

-While the banks do not pull a criminal background, they do an extensive financial, credit, and employment history background.
+While the banks do not pull a criminal background, they run an extensive background check of financial, credit, and employment history.
 When they dig this deep, your past DUI conviction may affect your qualification status – especially if that DUI forced you to lose your job, affected your income, and changed your stability.

 How a DUI Conviction Can Impact Your Ability to Buy a Home in the Future

 A DUI conviction carries long-term consequences that many defendants do not realize.
 Not only will you have a criminal record, but you will serve time in jail, pay fines, and you might have to attend court-ordered rehabilitation and alcohol education.

 All of these impact you immediately after the conviction.
 While these can dramatically affect you and your loved ones, the long-term effects can impact your life and your home buying ability in the future because: